 Colette is an active member of the Canadian Society of Hospital Pharmacists, and has served on numerous Branch and National Committees, including the Advocacy and Education Services Committees.

 Chief of Pharmacy and Residency Coordinator

-Céline has been of member of the Canadian Society of Hospital Pharmacists since 1985 and has been involved with the Awards program as an appraiser (1991-present), Membership Committee (1992-94), CSHP representative on the NAPRA Committee: National Advisory Committee on Pharmacy Practice (NACPP) (2004-07) and currently a reviewer for the Canadian Journal of Hospital Pharmacy.
+Céline has been of member of the Canadian Society of Hospital Pharmacists since 1985 and has been involved with the Awards program as an appraiser (1991-2013), Membership Committee (1992-94), CSHP representative on the NAPRA Committee: National Advisory Committee on Pharmacy Practice (NACPP) (2004-07) and currently a reviewer for the Canadian Journal of Hospital Pharmacy.